 Dyson Supersonic Hairdryer Fuchsia (£300)

-Dyson caused quite a stir earlier this year when they announced they were launching a hair dryer and it would cost £300.
-So what makes it standout?
-It's quieter than most and it measures the air temperature 20 times every second.
+Dyson caused quite a stir last year when it announced it was launching a hair dryer that would cost £300.
+So what makes it stand out?
+It's quieter than most, and it measures the air temperature 20 times every second.
 Why?
 To ensure even heat distribution over the hair for less frizz and a quicker, shinier blow-dry.
-It comes with a nozzle and diffuser for straight styles or enhancing curls.
+It comes with a nozzle and diffuser for straight styles or curl enhancement.

 Parlux 3200 Compact Ceramic Ionic Hair Dryer (£81)

-Most hairdressers agree that Parlux hair dryers are up there with the best of them and, you know, hairdressers know good hair dryers.
-A no-nonsense options, Parlux hair dryers are built to last and dry hair quickly, efficiently and with the minimum of frizz.
+Most hairdressers agree that Parlux hair dryers are up there with the best of them, and, you know, hairdressers know good hair dryers.
+No-nonsense options, Parlux hair dryers are built to last and dry hair quickly, efficiently and with the minimum of frizz.